 STEP 2: MAXIMIZE YOUR SCHOLARSHIP OPPORTUNITIES

-All fall, summer and spring semester admits who meet the posted deadline will be emailed instructions to complete the Transfer Scholarship Application.
+All fall and summer semester admits who meet the March 1 priority date will be emailed instructions to complete the Transfer Supplemental Scholarship Application.

-If Enrolling in the Spring Semester of 2022: Admitted transfer students that submit the Transfer Scholarship Application by October 1 and meet the qualifying minimum hours of transferable coursework by the summer semester prior to enrolling will be eligible for the following competitive scholarships:
+If Enrolling in the Spring 2023 Semester: Admitted main campus transfer students that meet the October 1 deadline and meet the qualifying minimum hours of transferable coursework by the summer semester prior to enrolling will be eligible for the following competitive scholarships:

-If Enrolling in the Fall/Summer Semesters of 2022: Admitted transfer students that submit the Transfer Scholarship Application by March 1 and meet the qualifying minimum hours of transferable coursework by the fall semester prior to enrolling will be eligible for the following competitive scholarships:
+If Enrolling in the Fall and Summer 2023 Semesters: Admitted main campus transfer students that meet the May 1 deadline and the qualifying minimum hours of transferable coursework by the fall semester prior to enrolling will be eligible for the following competitive scholarships:

 - Capstone Transfer Scholarship: Covers the out-of-state portion of tuition for two years (four semesters)

-- Phi Theta Kappa Capstone Scholarship: $6,000 for two years (four semesters)
+- Phi Theta Kappa Capstone Scholarship: $3,000 per semester

 Please visit the Scholarships FAQ page for additional details about UA’s competitive and scholarships.